 This class is designed to develop a foundation in drawing, perspective, composition, color, tone, and value.
 Students learn to observe and interpret still life subjects, as well as study the dynamics, character, and essence of the clothed model.
 They will gain a variety of skills needed to create their own artwork, incorporating a broad range of approaches and materials including: graphite, charcoal, colored pencil, marker, ink, oil pastel, watercolor, and collage.

 Jeff Buckland is an animation artist, writer, and director.
 He attended the High School of Art and Design, California Institute of the Arts, The School of Visual Arts, and The Art Students League of New York.
-Mr. Buckland directed the award winning series PB&J Otter (Disney), Kenny the Shark (Discovery), Stanley (Disney), and Pinky Dinky Doo (Sesame Workshop) and was art director on the feature films, Beavis and Butt-Head Do America (Paramount), 101 Dalmatians: The Series (Disney), and Doug (Nickelodeon).
+Mr. Buckland directed the award winning series PB&J Otter (Disney), Kenny the Shark (Discovery), Stanley (Disney), and Pinky Dinky Doo (Sesame Workshop) and was art director on 101 Dalmatians: The Series (Disney), Doug (Nickelodeon) and the feature film, Beavis and Butt-Head Do America (Paramount).
 He has served as an animator, illustrator, designer, storyboard artist, writer, story editor, and content developer for animated, live action, print, and digital media projects.

 Marilyn J Friedman studied drawing, painting, and sculpture at the Art Students League of New York; attended Skowhegan School of Painting and Sculpture; The University of Siena, Italy; and received a B.A. in Art History and Sculpture from Stony Brook University.